 Voting assistance services of the Consular Section includes providing applications for voter registration, providing the Federal Post Card Application (FPCA) for an absentee ballot request, and mailing these forms to the United States for Presidential Elections.

-For the most up to date information on voting and to complete an FPCA online, visit the Federal Voting Assistance Program web site.
+For the most up to date information on voting and to complete an FPCA online, visit the Federal Voting Assistance Program (FVAP) web site (see below).

 Absentee Voting Information for U.S. Citizens Abroad